starlose13/C4I-Blockchain/docs/functionality.rst

     python:
         setup_install: true

 - A project with multiple documentations.
-The on in ``docs/`` is the english one and considered the main documentation. ``docs-de/`` contains a second documentation which is the german translation of ``docs/``.
+The one in ``docs/`` is the English one and considered the main documentation. ``docs-de/`` contains a second documentation which is the German translation of ``docs/``.

   .. code-block:: yaml